iasssy/GO/README.md

 # IP Address Unique Counter

 This Go program reads a large file containing a list of IP addresses and calculates the number of unique IP addresses in the file.
 The program efficiently partitions the file and uses a bitmap to count unique IPs, making it suitable for processing large files.

+It was able to process a 15GB file in approximately 30 minutes.

 ## Features